denten-books/plain-text/2-device.md

 in the sense of specifying the rules by which meaning succeeds or fails, Wittgenstein explains.
-In this way, we can move away from speaking of "intended effects" or "proper obedience," and rather concentrate on this interpretive, translative layer, which describes the very rules of engagement.
+In this way, we can move away from speaking of "intended effects" or "proper obedience," and rather concentrate on this interpretive, translative layer, which describes the rules of engagement.

 [^ln2-compile]: I am forgoing the distinction between interpreters and compilers for simplicity's sake.